franciscop/atama/README.md

 - Intuitive to use.
 Just an object, modify it and listen to its changes natively.
 - Easy to set-up, no configuration needed and 0 boilerplate.
 - Integration with React to make it easier to use.
-Also works with plain javascript greatly (see index.html).
+Also works with plain javascript greatly (see `/examples`).
+- Detailed CRUD history for easier debugging.

 Disadvantages:

 - `Proxy()` is only available on modern browsers.
 No IE at all.
-- A bit harder to track changes since more things are logged => harder to debug.
+- The history is not *named* by event, just by data fragment access.
 - No dev tools built around it.
 - Early dev/test version.